mhallerud/multiplex_wormhole/docs/7_OptimizationProcess.md

 ## Additional Tips & Tricks
 * See the `plot_SA_temps` script to test the effects of `DECAY_RATE`, `T_INIT`, `T_FINAL`, and `PROB_ADJ` on the probability of accepting a range of dimer values as the simulated annealing algorithm proceeds.
 * The optimization process is inherently random and results will vary across runs.
 As such, it's recommended to run multiple times and select the "best" result. `multiple_run_optimization` provides an easy wrapper for running and summarizing across multiple runs with standard inputs.
 Variability in results will increase with problem complexity, and more runs are recommended for very complex problems.
-* For simple problems (e.g., selecting 50 primer pairs from 200 candidates), the iterative improvement is sufficient and more efficient.
-To run the simple iterative improvement algorithm, set `SIMPLE` high and `ITERATIONS=0` to bypass simulated annealing.
+* For simple problems (e.g., selecting 50 primer pairs from 200 candidates), greedy local search is sufficient and more efficient.
+To run the greedy local search algorithm, set `GREEDY` high and `ITERATIONS=0` to bypass simulated annealing.
 * For challenging problems (e.g., many options and/or many `N_LOCI`), you may consider successive optimization runs.
 The `SEED` argument in the `optimizeMultiplex` function is provided to allow an output from a previous run to be used as the "initial panel" for a new optimization run.
 This is not the same as just increasing the number of iterations because the simulated annealing temperature schedule will be recalculated for this set and simulated annealing will possibly allow local minima to be overcome.
 * When panels are designed to provide multiple levels of information (e.g., individual ID + sex + hybrid status), multiple optimization runs will be necessary to get the desired information content for each inferential objective.
 * Optimization is constrained by the number of options available relative to the number of primer pairs desired.
 The number of candidates required to design a panel with minimal dimer load drastically increases as desired panel size increases.